Odemon/Odemon/README.md

 Software Developer
 ---------------------------

 I have been programming for over ten years.
 I started with HTML and CSS.
-My first real programming language was Java and it still is my favorite language.
-I have also experience in C, C++, JavaScript, and Python.
+My first real programming language was Java and Python is my favorite language.
+I also have experience in C, C#, C++ and JavaScript.

 * 🌍  I'm based in Finland
 * ✉️  You can contact me at [otso.leppala@gmail.com](mailto:otso.leppala@gmail.com)
 * 🧠  I'm learning Data Engineering
-* 🤝  I'm open to collaborating on Python projects
+* 🤝  I'm open to collaborating on Python and Data Engineering projects
 * ⚡  Next winter will be great!

 ### Skills